ThomasSugar/hmil/index.md

       </div>
       <div class="panel-body">
         We designed hip exoskeletons, HeSA, AirLegs, PogoSuit We use a Phase Oscillator Controller.
-Check out our moves !(assets/videos/hesa moves.mov)
       </div>
     </div>
   </div>